MCTC COVID-19 Notice

 - It is recommended that all visitors and employees, whether vaccinated or unvaccinated, wear masks/face coverings while inside the courthouse.
 Masks will be supplied upon request at entry.

 - Public entry must be made on the east side of the building at the ground-floor entrance.
 Visitors shall exit at the west side of the building, except those requiring accessible accommodations.

 - Screening for COVID-19 symptoms will be required prior to entry.

 - Visitors shall follow social-distancing practices.

-- Please contact the court in which your hearing is being held if you have questions about upcoming hearings or document-filing procedures:
+Contact the court in which your hearing is to be held if you have questions:

 |Friend of the Court:||231-843-4791|